 - Becoming easily distracted

-Healthcare professionals will give a diagnosis of inattentive ADD when they observe extremely low dopamine levels and a decrease in activity of the prefrontal cortex.
-Unlike those with ADD, individuals with inattentive ADD don’t demonstrate hyperactive or impulsive symptoms.
+Healthcare professionals will give a diagnosis of inattentive ADD when they observe extremely low dopamine levels and a decrease in the activity of the prefrontal cortex.
+Individuals with inattentive ADD don’t demonstrate hyperactive or impulsive symptoms.
 Females are also more commonly diagnosed with inattentive ADD than males.
 Some symptoms of inattentive ADD are the following:

 - Becoming easily distracted